Navigating Career Transitions Together During COVID-19

-Best Practice in Business
+Best Practice in Business and Career Development Remains

 I know you are well aware of the need for all professionals to increase and refine communication skills in the workplace.
 Proof comes across your desk every day in research and articles.
 Evidence is seen in the functioning of your business partners or team.
-These highlight how increased self-awareness, interpersonal and communication tools and skills are necessary to grow a business and to succeed in your career.
+These pieces highlight how increased self-awareness, interpersonal and communication tools, and skills are necessary to grow a business and to succeed in your career.

 What is not discussed, is how you dovetail and coordinate communications about your needs at the office with your needs at home.
 When this functions skillfully and smoothly, you feel aligned and can be yourself both here and there.
 When it’s avoided or not integrated, you often feel isolated, pulled in opposing directions, leaving you unable to be fully present or engaged anywhere.

-It’s Complicated, Not Impossible
+It’s Complicated, But Not Impossible

 So we are talking about smoothly interlocking career and personal life, but also smoothly coordinating you and your mate, considering where you are now and what you might want for your next phase.
 Now that’s complex!
 It requires awareness and willingness to see what you can create together.